mad-science-lab/ESP8266_PWM_Fan/README.md

  ![hardwareV01](/images/hardware.jpg)

+This is the first version of the Hardware, with the optional 2n2222 for turning the fan off and on.
+### In the photo
-This is the first version of the Hardware, with the optional 2n2222 for turning the fan off.
-I added a 3mm led between the 'on/off' pin and ground, this will turn on when the fan is on.
+  * Added a 3mm led between the 'on/off' pin and ground, this will turn on when the fan is on.
+  * The fan is a 5v PWM powered from the D1 mini's 5v pin.
+This fan is only pulling ~50mA.

 ### Setup
 * Fan positive and ground connected to 12v power supply